ananasek727/Music_Recommendation_Project/README.md

 ## Installation
 #### Train the model:
 This part is optional since models are already trained.
-To train the model one needs to open the file "ResNet50_based-model_training_validation" or "CNN_model_training_validation", change the path to the dataset, and run the whole Jupiter notebook.
+To train the model one needs to open the file "model/ResNet50_based-model_training_validation" or "model/CNN_model_training_validation", change the path to the dataset, and run the whole Jupiter notebook.

 #### Install the dependencies:
 ```sh